 The I Ching on YouTube

-(Last updated December 2011) I thought it would be a good idea to start taking note of Yijing-related videos on YouTube separate from the main links page.
+(Last updated August 2016) I thought it would be a good idea to note a selection of Yijing-related videos on YouTube separate from the main links page.

 Yarrow manipulation – Speeded-up demonstration of how to do the yarrow stalk rite, put across without speech.
 He writes the numbers down top to bottom, which worried me at first, but when he comes to draw the hexagram he correctly transposes them to build the hexagram up bottom to top.